10 Best Places to See Fall Foliage in Vermont

 The town of Vergennes is a charming New England village with a picturesque downtown filled with quaint shops and farm-to-table restaurants.

 The town sits on the banks of Otter Creek, which is absolutely beautiful during fall.
-Visitors can view the Otter Creek Falls and historic buildings from the Vergennes Falls Park.
+I love checking out the view of Otter Creek Falls and the historic buildings from the Vergennes Falls Park.

 Vergennes, Vermont // Plan your Vermont Fall Foliage road trip with our guide on where see the best fall colors including scenic leaf-peeping drives and more.